 I hope you’ve enjoyed reading about some of the top things associated with Hawaii.
 From pineapples and shave ice to surfing and hula dancing, there really is something for everyone in this beautiful state.

-If you are traveling soon or want a little help planning your next trip to the island, be sure to download my step-by-step vacation planner that will have everything covered from booking flights (and seats) through packing tips!
+If you are traveling soon or want a little help planning your next trip to the island, be sure to download my step-by-step vacation planner, which will have everything covered, from booking flights (and seats) to packing tips!

 Enjoy exploring all that Hawaii has to offer!